 By Alyssa Shapiro

-Liv Marsico is a musician and an artist who goes by the moniker Phem, whose songs are so much about feeling like an outsider, or expressing insecurities in order to confront and accept all parts of herself—but there’s a twist; through Marsico’s vulnerability about her anxieties comes a mutual recognition with her fans, and together they’ve created a community and a sense of belonging, both for the fans and for Marsico.
+Phem is a musician and an artist whose songs are so much about feeling like an outsider, or expressing insecurities in order to confront and accept all parts of herself—but there’s a twist; through Marsico’s vulnerability about her anxieties comes a mutual recognition with her fans, and together they’ve created a community and a sense of belonging, both for the fans and for Marsico.
 Sharing her music with the world, Marsico says, “I felt like I really was understood by people that I didn’t know yet, but that made me feel like things were changing… like wow, this is my family, they get me.
 And I’d never really felt like that before.
 I’m not so alone.
 That was cool.”
 Phem’s new EP Vacumhead is out now.

 What does it mean to you to live beautifully?